troastarrr/legalsight-app/README.md

 1. Clone the repository to your local machine.
 2. Open the project in your preferred IDE.
-3. Configure the application properties located in `src/main/resources/application.properties` according to your environment.
+3. Configure the application yaml located in `src/main/resources/application.yaml` according to your environment.
 You may need to update the database connection details, server port, or any other relevant configuration.